sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

 The updatelads script requires a username/password to access the ladssci.nascom.nasa.gov FTP site.
 The user will need to contact USGS EROS Customer Services to obtain a username/password for the LAADS FTP site.
 In your email explain that you will be using this ftp access to obtain LAADS data for processing Landsat 8 products using the L8SR application provided by the USGS EROS.
 For questions regarding this information, please contact the Landsat Contact Us page and specify USGS CDR/ECV in the "Regarding" section. https://landsat.usgs.gov/contactus.php

 The provided username and password should be used in the --username and --password command-line arguments for the updatelads.py script.
-If not specified the source code will try to use the XMLRPC to automatically determine the username/password, which is only available to the USGS LSRD systems.
+If not specified the source code will try to use the ESPA_LAADS_CONFIG http service to automatically determine the username/password, which is only available to the USGS LSRD systems.

 ### Data Preprocessing
 This version of the L8SR application requires the input Landsat products to be in the ESPA internal file format.
 After compiling the product formatter raw\_binary libraries and tools, the convert\_lpgs\_to\_espa command-line tool can be used to create the ESPA internal file format for input to the L8SR application.